OpenDroneMap/docs/source/using.rst

 Ground Control Points
 ^^^^^^^^^^^^^^^^^^^^^

-Ground control points are useful for correcting for distortions in the data and referencing the data to know coordinate systems.
+Ground control points are useful for correcting distortions in the data and referencing the data to know coordinate systems.

 	The format of the GCP file is simple.